 Since the early 90s, Tamsin has been deepening her involvement in promoting a more sustainable fashion industry.
 She sat on the designer advisory panel for the British Fashion Council’s Estethica ethical fashion showcase.
 She has been part of the global campaign Fashion Revolution since the collapse of Rana Plaza in 2013 and is currently working with them to curate Fashion Revolution Open Studios, an initiative she has been involved with since its inception for Fashion Revolution Week April 2017 which included a talk on the importance of the supply chain with the designer John Alexander Skelton at the Sarabande Foundation.

 Tamsin is developing relationships with designers as a consultant, advising on press strategy, lookbooks, press releases and helping to build links with stores and buyers.
 Her specialism is in cultivating and communicating sustainable business practices.
-She has previously worked on Stella McCartney’s She is currently working with the ethical contemporary designer brand Oshadi, based in Tamil Nadu, India.
+She has written copy for the sustainability section of Stella McCartney’s website.
+She is currently working with the ethical contemporary designer brand Oshadi, based in Tamil Nadu, India.